Kölsch Rant

 Notes:

 This tasting poses a lot of challenges: Kölsch can lean very bitter, very fruity, very malty, or evenly balanced depending on which brewery it came from and how old it is.
-The imported versions don’t travel or age well, so the generally accepted idea in the states is that a Kölsch drinks like an estery lager type beer.
-So for this tasting I had to ignore the flavor memories I made in Köln and think of Kölsch as a lighter lager with a subtle fruity ester character.
+We don’t have access to fresh Kölsch in the States, and the imported versions don’t travel or age well, so the generally accepted idea in the US is that a Kölsch drinks like an estery lager type beer.
+Some of the breweries that make Kölsch do feature esters predominantly in the balance, but in my experience, just as many were hop or malt forward.
+So for this tasting I had to forget about the hoppy and bready Kölsch I drank in Köln, and think of Kölsch only as a lighter pale beer with a subtle fruity ester character.

-After smelling and sipping, I determined that the beer had no detectable ester character, so I eliminated Kölsch.
-There also was no prominent bitterness, so I was able to eliminate German Pils (Sünner Kölsch in Köln is very bitter, but I was thinking import-Kölsch).
-The malt profile was a bit more complex than an American lager, so I eliminated that and went with Helles because the beer had no yeast character and was balanced slightly toward malt sweetness.
+After smelling and sipping, I determined that the beer had no detectable fruity ester character, so I eliminated Kölsch.
+There also was no prominent bitterness, so I was able to eliminate German Pils [note: some versions of Kölsch like Sünner Kölsch are quite bitter, but as beers age, hop character and bitterness diminish so Kölsch in the US usually lacks hop character].
+The malt profile was a bit more rich and complex than an American lager, so I eliminated that and went with Helles because the beer had no yeast character and was balanced slightly toward malt sweetness.

 I was pretty shocked and disappointed in myself to see that it was a Kölsch during the reveal as I just got back from an epic Kölsch adventure in Köln; but then again, this beer had to travel across an ocean and sit in the depths of a room-temperature export section of a gigantic alcohol store.
-The subtle yeast character fell off, and what was once a bright and flavorful beer was no longer.
+The subtle hop and yeast character fell off and the malt (which was also diminishing in flavor) became the predominant falvor.
+What was once a bright and flavorful beer was no longer.
+It just goes to show- most beers are best enjoyed fresh!

 Beer 2 things to look for: